 On the basis of such high level information, Brachman (2002) describes the necessity of systems that can reflect on their current task and their own performance.
-Benefits gained from more reflective systems would be the ability to take a step back from the current situation and getting out of a mental box, but also to be able to explain why a certain task is being performed in the way it is done.
-Our proposed approach aims at gaining this kind of knowledge from observing the (internal) state of the agent and the surrounding environment, and thus is able to reconstruct any situation during the performance, as well as build up a causal connection between events and their consequences.

-With such knowledge at hand, Kaelbling and Lozano-Pérez (2013) elaborated on having a complete belief state available for replanning and reasoning purposes.
-They intend to harness this information as basis for dynamic decision making.
-Also taking a robot's possible courses of actions into account, their system plans ahead based on the current situation in order to get an impression about the nature of future situations.
+Benefits gained from more reflective systems would be the ability to take a step back from the current situation and getting out of a mental box, but also to be able to explain why a certain task is being performed in the way it is done by a cognitive agent.
+Our proposed approach aims at gaining this kind of knowledge from observing the (internal) state of the agent and the state of the surrounding environment, thus being able to reconstruct any situation during the performance, as well as build up the causal connection between events and their consequences.
+With this information at hand, Kaelbling and Lozano-Pérez (2012) elaborated on the point of having a complete belief state available for replanning and reasoning purposes.
+They harness this information as basis for dynamic decision making.
+Planning actions based on this, and taking a robot's possible courses of actions into account, they plan ahead based on the current situation in order to get an impression about the nature of future situations.
 The process they perform in a live scenario relies on quick processing times and on inexpensive computation mechanisms to not slow down the ongoing task.
-We build upon this principle by making a complete belief state available ex post.
-This enables our approach to use more computationally expensive algorithms on memorized episodes and generate more insights about the respective situation, performing a-posteriori reasoning about the characteristics of the robot behavior.
+We build upon this principle by making a complete belief state available offline.
+This enables our approach to use more computationally expensive algorithms to generate more insights about the respective situation and perform a-posteriori reasoning about the characteristics of the robotic behavior.